 The Company recorded goodwill of \$1,676 in connection with this acquisition.
 Goodwill represents the excess value of the purchase price over the \$81 fair value of the net assets acquired, consisting primarily of accounts receivable, accounts payable and fixed assets.
 While the Company paid no consideration up front to the former Boost shareholders, under the terms of the acquisition agreement, \$1,757 was deemed to represent the purchase price.
 Goodwill is not expected to be tax deductible.

-The following table summarizes the goodwill activity for the year ended December 31, 2014:
+The following table summarizes the activity of goodwill:

 Balance at January 1, 2014 \$ -

 Goodwill acquired during the period 1,676

+Balance at December 31, 2014 1,676

+Goodwill acquired during the period

-Balance at December 31, 2014 \$1,676
+Balance at December 31, 2015 \$1,676